 7.1.
-Planning policy is concerned with preparing and implementing plans that help us decide where and when development takes place.
+Planning policy is concerned with preparing and implementing plans that help us decide where development takes place.
 We have a range of planning policies that are used to inform decisions to approve or reject planning applications.
 Our planning policies are contained in a variety of policy documents which make up our Development Plan.
 The key planning policy document we must prepare is a Local Plan for the district.
+Figure 1 below sets out our current Development Plan.